Productivity platform ClickUp raises $35 million from Craft Ventures – TechCrunch

 The productivity software space is filled with niche startups designing premium tools with very particular customers in mind.
-On the flip side a growing class of startups are beginning to focus more on simplifying life for companies with subscription fatigue offering more all-in-one platforms that handle several facets of workplace productivity.
+On the flip side, a growing class of startups is beginning to focus more on simplifying life for companies with subscription fatigue, offering more all-in-one platforms that handle several facets of workplace productivity.

-ClickUp belongs to the latter camp, selling a $5 per month per user plan (billed annually), that people access to task management software, docs and wikis, chat and integrations with a host of other popular tools.
+ClickUp belongs to the latter camp, selling a $5 per month per user plan (billed annually), that people access to task management software, docs and wikis, chat, and integrations with a host of other popular tools.
 It’s a robust set of tools that is malleable depending on the task at hand.

 “So, normally you have chat, that’s separate from your task manager, that’s separate from your docs and wikis, that’s separate from your OKR software.”
 CEO Zeb Evans tells TechCrunch.
 “So ClickUp is all of those applications in one, but also a highly flexible interface that allows for teams of all sizes and types to work on it.”